Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the National Science Foundation under Grant No. 2242243.
+This research was supported by the National Science Foundation under Grant No.~2450068 and No.~2242243, as well as start-up resources provided by Rutgers University.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of U.S. Naval Research Laboratory (NRL) or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein. {